GPUTreeShap: Massively Parallel Exact Calculation of SHAP Scores for Tree Ensembles: Abstract

 \section{Abstract}

-SHAP (SHapley Additive exPlanation) values~\cite{NIPS2017_7062} provide a game theoretic interpretation of the predictions of machine learning models based on Shapley values~\cite{shapley1953value}.
-While exact calculation of SHAP values is computationally intractable in general, a recursive polynomial-time algorithm called TreeShap~\cite{lundberg2018consistent} is available for decision tree models.
+SHAP (SHapley Additive exPlanation) values~\citep{NIPS2017_7062} provide a game theoretic interpretation of the predictions of machine learning models based on Shapley values~\citep{shapley1953value}.
+While exact calculation of SHAP values is computationally intractable in general, a recursive polynomial-time algorithm called TreeShap~\citep{lundberg2018consistent} is available for decision tree models.
 However, despite its polynomial time complexity, TreeShap can become a significant bottleneck in practical machine learning pipelines when applied to large decision tree ensembles.
-We present GPUTreeShap, a modified TreeShap algorithm suitable for massively parallel computation on graphics processing units.
+Unfortunately, the complicated TreeShap algorithm is difficult to map to hardware accelerators such as GPUs.
+In this work, we present GPUTreeShap, a reformulated TreeShap algorithm suitable for massively parallel computation on graphics processing units.
 Our approach first preprocesses each decision tree to isolate variable sized sub-problems from the original recursive algorithm, then solves a bin packing problem, and finally maps sub-problems to single-instruction, multiple-thread (SIMT) tasks for parallel execution with specialised hardware instructions.
 With a single NVIDIA Tesla V100-32 GPU, we achieve speedups of up to 19x for SHAP values, and speedups of up to 340x for SHAP interaction values, over a state-of-the-art multi-core CPU implementation executed on two 20-core Xeon E5-2698 v4 2.2 GHz CPUs.
 We also experiment with multi-GPU computing using eight V100 GPUs, demonstrating throughput of 1.2M rows per second---equivalent CPU-based performance is estimated to require 6850 CPU cores.